ceph/ceph/doc/cephadm/services/osd.rst

 .. code-block:: yaml

     service_type: osd
-    service_id: default_drive_group  <- name of the drive_group (name can be custom)
+    service_id: default_drive_group  # custom name of the osd spec
     placement:
-      host_pattern: '*'              <- which hosts to target, currently only supports globs
+      host_pattern: '*'              # which hosts to target
+    spec:
-    data_devices:                    <- the type of devices you are applying specs to
+      data_devices:                  # the type of devices you are applying specs to
-      all: true                      <- a filter, check below for a full list
+        all: true                    # a filter, check below for a full list

 This means :